 - Any of conditions A to D in S356OB CTA 2010 or S517B ITA 2007 are met in relation to that land, and

 - A person (‘R’) who is associated with C/P at a relevant time has made a relevant contribution to:

 - Any other activities directed towards realising a profit or gain from the disposal of the land.

 Where the fragmented activities rules apply, C/P and R will be considered as though they were the same person.
 This means, any profit or gain realised by C/P will be calculated as if C/P and R were one.

-The fragmentation rules will bite when the land disposal is made.
+The fragmentation rules will apply when C realises a profit or gain on the disposal of land.
 This means that C/P would be taxed on R’s contributions at this point.
 If any of those contributions have already been taxed in the UK, HMRC would not look to tax them again.